ACRE: STRATEGIC PLANNING FOR AGRICLUSTERS

 An ACRE Facilitator Course Graduate has completed the online coursework.

-An ACRE Certified Facilitator has completed the online coursework, passed a final exam, and demonstrated ACRE in practice.
+An ACRE Certified Trainer has completed the online coursework, passed a final exam, and demonstrated ACRE in practice.

 The ACRE Program is firmly rooted in equitable access and engagement.
-Women, Black, Indigenous and People of Color (BIPOC), LGBTQ+ candidates, people with disabilities, as well as rural and urban candidates are strongly encouraged to apply.
+Women, Black, Indigenous and People of Color (BIPOC), LGBTQ+ candidates, people with disabilities, as well as those living/working in marginalized and/or isolated areas are strongly encouraged to apply.

-For technical support with any ACRE coursework, please contact us here with your specific questions!
+For technical support with any ACRE coursework, please contact us with your specific questions!

 COLLABORATORS & FUNDERS